-The differential association theory states that criminal behavior is learned when you associate with other people who indulge in criminal behavior.
+The differential association theory is a social process theory that states that criminal behavior is learned when you associate with other people who indulge in criminal behavior.

 So criminal behavior is learned not just by mere association with other criminals- it needs frequent, long duration association in close, intimate groups.
 In other words, the more you are in contact with criminal people, the more likely you will become a criminal yourself.

 Differential Association Theory Definition

 Here are some definitions of the differential association theory:

 - Sutherland (1950) – “Criminal behavior is learned in interaction with persons in a pattern of communication.
 A person becomes delinquent because of an excess of definitions favorable to violation of law over definitions unfavorable to violations of law.”

 - Cressey (1952) – “Persons acquire patterns of criminal behavior in the same way they acquire patterns of lawful behavior- through learning in interaction with other persons.
 Contact with delinquency or criminal behavior patterns is the necessary condition for criminality and that it is an excess of contacts of this kind which causes criminality. “

 The differential association theory was proposed by the American sociologist and criminologist, Edwin Sutherland.
 Sutherland is associated with the influential Chicago School of Sociology.